 Sometimes, after a meditation, I would transport myself to a prehistoric time, a time with few tools, without writing, under the starry sky, where horses grazed in the meadow and milk was boiled over the fire and churned butter was clarified.
 The mystery of life and consciousness, the experience of being part of the cosmos, sitting around the campfire, or lighting the oil lamps with clarified butter for the gods, is a deep spiritual experience that can still be felt to some extent in the temples and at the festivals in India.

-The clarified butter of the majestic, free-range cows that gives strength and light, the breath of the puffing horses at dawn, the fire that warms and is reflected in the sun and the moon.
-These are very concrete experiences that are central to spiritual mediation.
-The rishis start from what is in front of them, and they reflect inwards and describe the mystery of our existence here and now.
-It is not a spirituality based on authority or a priori categories.
-This spirituality is developed from the most general world of experience, it explains who and what we are.
+The clarified butter of majestic, free-range cows, which is invigorating and light-giving, the breath of snorting horses at dawn, the fire that warms and reflects in the sun and moon.
+These are very concrete experiences that are the central subject of spiritual meditation.
+The Rishis proceed very concretely from what is before them, and they reflect inwardly and describe the mystery of our existence here and now.
+It is not a spirituality that builds on authority or proceeds from a priori categories.
+This spirituality is developed from the most general world of experience; it explains who and what we are.
 It merely gives names to things and forces and describes them.

 The gods are nothing other than the forces we see: the growth of trees in nature, the struggle and love of living beings, the forces of our subconscious, the ideals of our spirit.
 They are part of every culture, they are everywhere, they are real.
 In Hinduism, they are named forces and worshipped as gods.
 What is wrong with that?